 Previous strategies that address optimization problems with high-dimensional variables rely either on building computationally fast emulators that bypass the cost of expensive experiments \cite{Audet2000,Queipo2005,Forrester2009}, or on Bayesian Optimization (BO) approaches that account for the various sources of uncertainty \cite{Ryan2016,Lam2018}.
 For black-box function optimization, these surrogate models typically consists of auto-encoders \cite{Griffiths2020} and Gaussian Process (GP)-based formulations relying on Monte Carlo (MC) acquisition functions \cite{Wilson2018,astudillo2019bayesian,Balandat2020,Cakmak2020}.
 GPs are extensively used as surrogates thanks to their flexibility and analytically tractable epistemic uncertainty estimates.
 Most GP-based BO approaches select the next point(s) to evaluate an objective function by optimizing an acquisition function that is informed by the predictive distribution of the GP model.
 However, since these acquisition functions are often written as intractable integrals, MC approximation is used to enable fast sampling and evaluation of these quantities \cite{Wilson2018,astudillo2019bayesian,Balandat2020}.

-Various recent works have focused on proposing improved GP-based BO approaches for problems with high-dimensional outputs since GP models typically scale poorly with the number of output variables, which greatly limits their applicability \cite{Swersky2013,Chowdhury2021}.
-Among these efforts, one can mention the scalable trust region-based BO approaches \cite{Eriksson2021,Eriksson2019}, the contextual GP bandit optimization method \cite{Krause2011} and the additive structure-based BO routines \cite{Duvenaud2011}.
-Other approaches tackle high-dimensional BO tasks by approximating the response surface \cite{Kandasamy2015} or the problem structure \cite{Lu2018,Nayebi2019,Letham2020,Moriconi2020a}, or by inferring a decomposition for the problem input \cite{Wang2017Batched,Gardner2017,Mutny2018}.
+GP models typically scale poorly with the number of output variables, which greatly limits their applicability \cite{Swersky2013,Chowdhury2021}.
+Various recent works have focused on proposing improved GP-based BO approaches for problems with high-dimensional outputs.
+Among these efforts, one can mention composite BO approaches considering the setting of a differentiable objective function defined on the outputs of a vector-valued black-box function \cite{astudillo2019bayesian,Balandat2020,Uhrenholt2019,Maddox2021b,Astudillo2022}, contextual BO methods modeling a single function that varies across different environments or contexts \cite{Char2019,Feng2020,Krause2011}, and multi-objective BO approaches exploring a Pareto frontier across several objectives \cite{Daulton2020,Emmerich2006,Emmerich2011,Khan2002,Knowles2006}.
 Recently, Maddox {\it et al.} put forth a novel technique for exact multitask GP sampling that exploits Kronecker structure in the covariance matrices and leverages Matheron’s identity in order to perform BO with high-dimensional outputs using exact GP inference \cite{maddox2021bayesian}.